 On July 31, 2017, the International Olympic Committee announced that Los Angeles will host the Games of the XXXIV Olympiad (also called the 2028 Summer Olympics or LA 2028).
-The event will be held from July 21 through August 6, 2028.
+The event will tie Los Angeles with London and Paris as the only cities in world to host three Olympic events.
+The 2028 games will be held from July 21 through August 6, 2028.

 |Event||1932 X Olympiad

 |1984 XXIII Olympiad

 |Dates||July 30 – August 14||July 28 – August 12||July 21 – August 6|

 |Number of Nations||37||140||Pending|

 |Number of Events||117||221||Pending|